MarufHossen/Logoquiz-Game/README.md

 Software needed
 - Node.js
-- Gulp (or switch to Webpack, Grunt, etc.)
+- Gulp (or you switch to Webpack, Grunt, ..)

 Steps to set up the game
 1. Download the repository